 Flying with a lung condition

 Having a lung condition shouldn’t stop you from flying.
 Although you may need additional preparation, such as medicine and assistance, you can still fly with most lung conditions.
 Read our full guide which is full of advice on common lung conditions such as asthma, COPD, lung cancer and lung infections and also how to transport a portable oxygen concentrator (POC).
+More information about flying with a lung condition can be found below in our Frequently Asked Questions.

 Flying with a nut allergy